Daisy Taugelchee: Artwork

-Taugelchee's style is reflective of the Two Grey Hills style, named for the Two Grey Hills trading post in northwestern New Mexico.
+Taugelchee's style is reflective of the Two Grey Hills style, named for the Two Grey Hills trading post at Tohatchi in northwestern New Mexico.
 Like other weavers in this style, Taugelchee's works are characterized by intricate geometric designs woven with very finely handspun, primarily undyed wool.
 She and other master weavers attained a yarn count of 140 threads per inch.
 The designs often feature complex stepped or serrated diamond of several layers, enclosed in a border or multiple borders.
 The sheep in the area grow wool in a variety of tan, gray, brown, and gold colors; usually only black wool is enhanced with dye.

 She was reputedly the highest paid weaver in the world in the 1950s.
 Her works were the most expensive rugs in the trade and she sometimes received thousands of dollars for a single tapestry.
 Taugelchee had a close relationship with Charles Herring, the owner of the Two Grey Hills trading post, who encouraged weavers to push themselves artistically.

 Taugelchee regularly won first and grand prizes (best in show) at the Gallup Inter-Tribal Indian Ceremonial.
 For forty years, she won consistently at the show, including taking both first and grand prizes in 1946.
 Her fine weaving ability led to several new classifications being instituted at the ceremonial.